johndef64/pychatgpt/README.md

             gpt='gpt-4o',
             max = 1000,
             clip=True)

-#n.b. assistants sends reply to clipbord by default
+#n.b. assistants sends reply to clipboard by default
 ```
 An extract of the Assistants provided: